-Internal Exclusion at partner schools
+Internal Exclusion at Partner Schools

-To reduce fixed term exclusions, on some occasions the school will work with partner schools so that students can complete their exclusion at another school.
-This means that a Fixed Term Exclusion is not recorded, and this can be recorded as an internal exclusion.
+Suspension is not always appropriate or effective for some students and on some occasions the school will work with partner schools so that students can complete their internal exclusion at another school.
 It ensures that students are still receiving access to a school environment and avoids having a suspension on their permanent record.
+If a student chooses not to attend this will be recorded as an unauthorized absence

 It is not always appropriate or possible for students to complete this at a partner school and this will be at the discretion of the school's leadership team.
+We will also support other local schools by offering our inclusion room.